-@DataSource

-Mandatory when UIFieldTypeID = 8, and otherwise ignored.
-Within single quotes, this is an ordered list of the values to be displayed within the option list.
-By default, the list is comma-separated, but see @DataSourceDelimiter.
-Values (between delimiters) may include white space, and leading white space on a value is ignored.
-Every value must be unique.
-One of the values may be a null, creating a blank row in the drop-down list in the web interface.
-Example:

-@DataSource = ', Apples, Oranges, Ripe Pears, Tangerines'

-This example creates a drop-down list with the first position blank (this displays an empty value until the operator selects another value from the list).

-Restriction: When you add a custom drop-down list (when UIFieldTypeID = 8), it is not possible to localize the values for the individual options within the custom drop-down list.
-(This is in contrast to adding a custom option within a drop-down list included in the standard product: the standard lists allow for customization of any options, including added custom options; whereas drop-down lists that are in entirety custom cannot be localized.)

-@DataSourceDelimiter

-Optional (when omitted, the default value is the comma ,).
-A single ASCII character (a punctuation character is expected) that does not occur in your data set and is used as a delimiter between values in @DataSource.
-The separator character must be enclosed in single quotation marks.
-If UIFieldTypeID has any value other than 8, this parameter is ignored.

-@Required

 Optional (when omitted, the default value is zero).
-May have the following values:

-- 0 means that input to the custom field in the web interface is optional, such that the value may be left blank. - 1 means that in the web interface, the custom field is mandatory, and may not be left blank by an operator completing the enclosing tab.
+May have the following values: • 0 means that input to the custom field in the web interface is optional, such that the value may be left blank. • 1 means that in the web interface, the custom field is mandatory, and may not be left blank by an operator completing the enclosing tab.
 This integer value must not be surrounded by quotation marks.
 Note: This parameter affects only data input through the web interface of FlexNet Manager Suite.
 It does not have any effect, for example, on data imports using the Business Importer.

-@StringLength

 Optional (when omitted, the default value is 256).
-Ignored unless the @UIFieldTypeID has either of the values 4 (text box, or field) or 5 (text area, multi-line).
+Ignored unless the @UIFieldTypeID has either of the values 4 (text box, or field) or 5 (text area, multi- line).
 Specifies the maximum length of the input string in the web interface.
 The largest permissible string length is 4000 bytes.

-@ReadOnly

 Optional (when omitted, the default value is zero).
-May have the following values:

-- Ø means that the control is read/write, and can be updated in the web interface. - 1 means that the control is read-only, and cannot be changed in the web interface.
-This value is illegal if @Required = 1, and will produce an error when executed.
+May have the following values: • 0 means that the control is read/write, and can be updated in the web interface.
+1 means that the control is read-only, and cannot be changed in the web interface.
+This value is illegal if @Required = 1, and will produce an error when